 Designating groups or individual roles responsible for specific functions in Azure helps avoid confusion that can lead to human and automation errors that create security risks.
 Restricting access based on the need to know and least privilege security principles is imperative for organizations that want to enforce security policies for data access.

 Your security team needs visibility into your Azure resources in order to assess and remediate risk.
 If the security team has operational responsibilities, they need additional permissions to do their jobs.

-You can use RBAC to assign permissions to users, groups, and applications at a certain scope.
+You can use Azure RBAC to assign permissions to users, groups, and applications at a certain scope.
 The scope of a role assignment can be a subscription, a resource group, or a single resource.

 Best practice: Segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.
 Instead of giving everybody unrestricted permissions in your Azure subscription or resources, allow only certain actions at a particular scope.
-Detail: Use built-in RBAC roles in Azure to assign privileges to users.
+Detail: Use Azure built-in roles in Azure to assign privileges to users.

 Specific permissions create unneeded complexity and confusion, accumulating into a “legacy” configuration that’s difficult to fix without fear of breaking something.
 Avoid resource-specific permissions.
 Instead, use management groups for enterprise-wide permissions and resource groups for permissions within subscriptions.
 Avoid user-specific permissions.
 Instead, assign access to groups in Azure AD.

 Best practice: Grant security teams with Azure responsibilities access to see Azure resources so they can assess and remediate risk.
-Detail: Grant security teams the RBAC Security Reader role.
+Detail: Grant security teams the Azure RBAC Security Reader role.
 You can use the root management group or the segment management group, depending on the scope of responsibilities: